tgenman/STEM_vault/notes/math/combinatorics/The multiplication principle (combinatorics).md

 TARGET DECK: Math::Combinatorics
 START
 Math prop
-Question_eng: The multiplication principle (combinatorics)
+TITLE: The multiplication principle (combinatorics)
-Question_rus:
+TITLE_rus:
 Answer_eng: Suppose that $A_1,..., A_n$ are finite sets, $|A_i| = a_i$
 If $A = \{(x_1,...x_n): x_i \in A_i\}$,   then